cloud-native-toolkit/example-cdk8s-install-ibm-eventstreams/README.md

 The example pipeline has three tasks:

 1. A task that _creates a project (namespace)_.
-2. A task that _adds the IBM Operator Catalog_ to the OpenShift catalog sources.
+1. A task that _adds the IBM Operator Catalog_ to the OpenShift catalog sources.
+1. A task that _installs the IBM Common Services_ operator.
-3. A task that _installs the IBM Event Streams_ operator.
+1. A task that _installs the IBM Event Streams_ operator.
+1. A task that _creates the IBM entitlement key secret_.

 The next sections will provide an overview of these tasks, all of which are based on the [openshift-client](https://hub.tekton.dev/tekton/task/openshift-client) task from [Tekton Hub](https://hub.tekton.dev/).